SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 - **Options OI by Supreet Tarwarkar**
 - **Futures OI by Supreet Tarwarkar**

-These visuals help bring price movement and market data such as Open Interest, FII activity, volume, and derivatives positioning into the same analytical view.
+These visuals are used to display price movement, Open Interest, FII activity, volume, and derivatives data within the dashboard.

-I also plan to make these visuals available **free of cost** for traders who may find them useful.
+The custom visuals are also planned to be made available **free of cost** for traders and Power BI users.

 ---